COVID-19 Safety and Preparedness

 Best practise expectations regarding the COVID-19 virus are no longer backed by law.
 However, everybody needs to remain cautious regarding catching or passing on the COVID-19 virus.

-Wear face coverings in crowded areas such as public transport and shops
+- wear face coverings in crowded places and on public transport

 Our non-medical care focusses on keeping well.
 Preventing problems is very much right-place, right-time in the UK.